Live Like a Local

 These boots were made for fishing!
 Discover the Watermen’s Way public art project, fifteen painted white boot sculptures honoring the men and women dedicated to life on the water in Virginia’s River Realm.

 Starting at the Tides Inn marina, locate our pair of boots, titled “Oyster Paisley,” designed and painted by author-illustrator Mary Jo Beswick.
-Continue the hunt on the picturesque streets of Irvington via one of our cruiser bikes and pre-order a picnic basket from our culinary team.
+Continue the hunt on the picturesque streets of Irvington via one of our cruiser bikes and pre-order a picnic lunch from our culinary team.

 At the Steamboat Era Museum in Irvington, stand in the restored pilothouse